haandol/croca/README.md

 ## ReplicaStack

 ReplicaStack should be deployed on the replica account having repositories to be replicated from the origin account

+**Note: If you want to deploy ReplicaStack on more than two accounts, you should have a config file for each account**

 ### Setup config